rosslynratioed/bluesky-custom-domain-handles-guide/README.md

 #### For Subdomains

 - In your repo, create a folder called `.well-known`.
 - Inside `.well-known` create a file called `atproto-did`.
-The contents of this file should be the DID that you obtained by following the instructions in [this section](#obtain-your-at-protocol-did)
+The contents of this file should be the DID that you obtained by following the instructions in [this section](#obtain-your-at-protocol-did).

 ### Change Your Bluesky Handle to Your Domain